iricigor/SadJoey/Readme.md

 ## Application key

-Module needs Cognitive services application key.
+The module needs Cognitive services application key.
 It will prompt you to enter one during import.
 It can be obtained from [module owner](mailto:iricigor@gmail.com?Subject=TestSadJoeyAppKey).

 ## Examples